 Technical Learning College (TLC) offers affordable continuing education for today's working professionals who need to maintain licenses or certifications.
-TLC holds several different governmental agency approvals for granting of continuing education credit.
+TLC holds approximately eighty different governmental approvals for granting of continuing education credit.

 TLC's delivery method of continuing education can include traditional types of classroom lectures and distance-based courses or independent study.
-TLC's distance based or independent study courses are offered in a print-based format and you are welcome to examine this material on your computer with no obligation.
-We will beat any other training competitor's price for the same CEU material or classroom training.
+Most TLC's distance based or independent study courses are offered in a print based format and you are welcome to examine this material on your computer with no obligation.
 Our courses are designed to be flexible and for you do finish the material on your leisure.
 Students can also receive course materials through the mail.
 The CEU course or e-manual will contain all your lessons, activities and assignments.
-All of TLC's CEU courses allow students to submit assignments using e-mail or fax, or by postal mail.
+Most CEU courses allow students to submit lessons using e-mail or fax, however some courses require students to submit lessons by postal mail.
 (See the course description for more information.)

-Students have direct contact with their instructor-primarily by e-mail or telephone.
+Students have direct contact with their instructor-primarily by e-mail.
 TLC's CEU courses may use such technologies as the World Wide Web, e-mail, CD-ROMs, videotapes and hard copies.
 (See the course description.)
 Make sure you have access to the necessary equipment before enrolling, i.e., printer, Microsoft Word and/or Adobe Acrobat Reader.
-Some courses may require proctored closed-book exams depending upon your state or employer requirements.
+Some courses may require proctored exams depending upon your state requirements.